Ariemas/TemporarySpawn/README.md

 The players original spawn point will be set to the spawn they had before running the command.

-If you run the temporary spawn command multiple times without resetting, the original spawn will stay the same.
+If the player updates their temporary spawn point when they already have one set, the original spawn point will not change.